Facebook’s quarterly profit, revenue beat estimates

-Facebook Inc reported higher-than-expected quarterly profit and revenue as the world’s largest social network continues to benefit from its aggressive push into mobiles and video.
+Facebook Inc. reported higher-than-expected quarterly profit and revenue as the world’s largest social network continues to benefit from its aggressive push into mobiles and video.

-Mobile ad revenue accounted for 84 per cent of company’s total advertising revenue of $8.63-billion in the fourth quarter ended Dec.
+Mobile-ad revenue accounted for 84 per cent of company’s total advertising revenue of $8.63-billion (U.S.) in the fourth quarter ended Dec.
 31, compared with 80 per cent a year earlier.

 Analysts on average had expected total ad revenue of $8.31-billion, according to research firm FactSet StreetAccount.